face-and-gesture-2026/face-and-gesture-2026.github.io/content/cfp.md

 A selection of the best relevant papers from FG 2026 will be invited to contribute to a special issue of the IEEE Transactions on Biometrics, Behavior, and Identity Science (IEEE TBIOM), subject to approval by the journal (pending).

-### Workshops and tutorials
-Workshops and tutorials will be held on May 25 and May 29, 2026.
-Please refer to the conference website for instructions on submitting workshop and tutorial proposals.

 #### Important Dates (all Pacific time)
 | Round 1 |||||